mpat247/RDENet/docs/architecture.md

 ## Overview

-This document provides detailed information about the CNN and RDENET architectures implemented in this project.
+This document provides detailed information about the CNN and RDENET architectures implemented in this research project on "Enhancing CNN Robustness By Using Data Augmentation and Oscillation Block" (Luo et al., 2024).

+## Project Motivation

+The goal of this research is to enhance the performance of CNNs for image classification tasks by incorporating an oscillation block to capture tilted features in rotated images.
+The project applies preprocessing techniques such as rotation, zoom, and positional adjustments to simulate real-world variations in images.

 ## Standard CNN Architecture